happynger/42projectGen/README.md

 If you want to run executable just go into the folder /Executable and run the ./generator

-The first time you run it it will generate a _config.json_ file that you can change to your hearts content.
+The first time you run it it will generate a `config.json` file that you can change to your hearts content.

-**The program also has an option to delete the already generated project _but it will delete everything in the folder_** If you want to disable this feature you can do so in 'config.json' file by setting the 'delete:true' to 'delete:false'
+**The program also has an option to delete the already generated project _but it will delete everything in the folder_** If you want to disable this feature you can do so in `config.json` file by setting the `delete:true` to `delete:false`

 # Source